golemfactory/golem-docs/src/pages/docs/creators/ray/outbound.md

 # Accessing the Internet (outbound)

-The purpose of this article is to show you an example of a Ray app accessing the Internet and explain surrounding nuances of running it with Ray on Golem.
+The purpose of this article is to show you an example of a Ray app accessing the Internet and to explain the  nuances of running it with Ray on Golem.

 ## Outbound introduction

-Providers' security is a very important topic within the Golem network.
+Ensuring providers' security is a very important topic within the Golem network.
-They are protected by restricting the usage of the Internet from within the images they deploy on their machines.
+One of the implemented security measures is the ability to restrict the usage of outgoing Internet connections from within the VM images the providers deploy on their computers.

-The most popular tool providers use to protect themselves is allowing outgoing connections to whitelisted hosts only.
+The simplest way to do this is by allowing outgoing connections only to the select few whitelisted addresses.
 The default whitelist is curated by Golem Factory and is kept on [GitHub](https://github.com/golemfactory/ya-installer-resources/tree/main/whitelist).

-Providers might edit the whitelist, or disable it to accept all outgoing traffic.
+Providers may edit the whitelist, or disable it altogether to accept all outgoing traffic.
-Another option, not yet supported by Ray on Golem, is to allow outgoing traffic for images signed by a trusted entity (e.g. Golem Factory)
+In the future, we will add support for allowing outgoing traffic from within images signed by trusted entities (e.g. Golem Factory)

 Feel free to check out the general [Accessing the Internet from Golem providers](/docs/creators/javascript/guides/accessing-internet) guide to get more context not related to Ray on Golem.